MSc and HBSc Research

 So, Grieshop, & Weis.
 (2022). bioXriv Preprint

 What causes heritability (and additive genetic variance) to change between environments?
-With undergraduate student Mia Sibolibane, I compared components of genetic variance in Brassica rapa between controlled greenhouse versus variable field conditions.
+With BSc student Mia Sibolibane, I compared components of genetic variance in Brassica rapa between controlled greenhouse versus variable field conditions.
 Our hypothesis was that additive genetic variance should increase from a conversion of dominance genetic variance.
 We did not for support for our hypothesis and invite researchers to revisit this potential cause for an increase in additive genetic variance.

 So, Sibolibane, & Weis.
 (2022).
 American Journal of Botany.